PaceCodes/Hyperium/README.md

 # Hyperium is no longer available.

-Hyperium is no longer available, and we will no longer provide support for it.
+Hyperium is no longer available, and they'll will no longer provide support for it.
 [Click here](https://https://github.com/asbyth/Hyperium-Replacements) to find a list of replacement Forge mods.

 ## Development Setup